xcube-dev/xcube/docs/source/overview.rst

 You may then use a WMTS-compatible client to visualise the datasets or develop your own xcube server client that will make use of the xcube's REST API.

-The easiest way to visualize your data is using the xcube :doc:`viewer`, a single-page web application that can be configured to work with some xcube server URL.
+The easiest way to visualise your data is using the xcube :doc:`viewer`, a single-page web application that can be configured to work with xcube server URLs.